farazsth98/farazsth98.github.io/_posts/2019-09-30-bsides-delhi-message-saver.markdown

 edit(2, p64(topic_fd), p64(malloc_hook))
 ```

 Now we simply perform two mallocs.
-The first malloc gives us back chunk C and puts the pointer pointing at `__malloc_hook - 0x30 + 0xd` at the front of the 0x68 fastbin.
+The first malloc gives us back chunk C and puts the pointer pointing to `__malloc_hook - 0x30 + 0xd` at the front of the 0x68 fastbin.
 The second malloc subsequently gives us a chunk right on top of `__malloc_hook - 0x30 + 0xd`.
 Now we just have to pad our input enough to overwrite `__malloc_hook` with a one gadget, as follows:
 ```python
 # Second allocation will be at __malloc_hook-0x30+0xd
 # Overwrite __malloc_hook with one_gadget